-Of course, on the day where we focus on being grateful, it’s always a good idea to remember those who are less fortunate.
+Of course, on the day when we focus on being grateful, it’s always a good idea to remember those who are less fortunate.
 Even better is doing something to help.
 There is no better day (though any day is a good day to help) to volunteer your services.
 Offer your services at a local soup kitchen so others can enjoy a Thanksgiving meal.
-Volunteer at your local animal shelter so the dogs and cats waiting for homes can get walks, hugs and much-needed attention.
+Volunteer at your local animal shelter so the dogs and cats waiting for homes can get walks, hugs, and much-needed attention.
 See 6 Reasons to Volunteer at Your Local Animal Shelter or Sanctuary.
-Clean out your closets and donate your old clothes, coats and shoes to the needy.
+Clean out your closets and Donate your old clothes, coats, and shoes to the needy.
 Ditto for canned and packaged foods.
-Make a donation to your favorite charity, animal organization or sanctuary.
-Adopt a turkey or other farm animal that lives on an animal sanctuary.
+Donate to your favorite charity, animal organization, or sanctuary.
+Adopt a turkey or other farm animal that lives in an animal sanctuary.
 It also makes a thoughtful, caring gift.

 7. Have Fun

 The most important tip is to have fun.
 Focus on what you do have and count your blessings.
 Enjoy starting new traditions, spending time with someone you love, and eating incredible food.
 Go out or stay home, play games or watch the parade on television, cook, or let someone else do the cooking.
 It’s your day.
 Do what you love and what makes you happy.
 And have fun!

 - 15 Unique Vegan Thanksgiving Desserts (That Aren’t Pie)

 - Save Time in the Kitchen This Thanksgiving With These 15 Easy Vegan Mains

 - Make Room on the Table for These 25 Amazing and Meat-Free Thanksgiving Main Dishes

 - 25 Incredible Vegan Side Dishes for Thanksgiving